-'''

-Console#show mvr6 domain 1 interface
+''' Console#show mvr6 domain 1 interface

 MVR6 Domain : 1

-Port Type Status

-Immediate Leave Static Group Address
+Port Type Status Immediate Leave Static Group Address

-Eth1/ 1 Source Active/Up
+Eth1/ 1 Source Active/Forwarding

-Eth1/ 2 Receiver Active/Forwarding Disabled
+Eth1/ 2 Receiver Active/Forwarding Disabled ff00::1(VLAN2)

-ff00::1(VLAN1)

-Console#

-'''

-Table 149: show mvr6 interface - display description
+Table 144: show mvr6 interface - display description

 Field Description

-Port Shows interfaces attached to the MVR6.
+Port Shows interfaces attached to the MVR.

-Type Shows the MVR6 port type.
+Туре Shows the MVR port type.

-Status Shows the MVR6 status and interface status.
-MVR6 status for source ports is "ACTIVE" if MVR 6is globally enabled on the switch.
-MVR6 status for receiver ports is "ACTIVE" only if there are subscribers receiving multicast traffic from one of the MVR6 groups, or a multicast group has been statically assigned to an interface.
+Field Description Status Shows the MVR status and interface status.
+MVR status for source ports is "ACTIVE" if MVR is globally enabled on the switch.
+MVR status for receiver ports is "ACTIVE" only if there are subscribers receiving multicast traffic from one of the MVR groups, or a multicast group has been statically assigned to an interface.
+Immediate Shows if immediate leave is enabled or disabled.
+Static Group Address Shows any static MVR group assigned to an interface, and the receiver VLAN.

-Table 149: show mvr6 interface - display description (Continued)
+Table 144: show mvr6 interface - display description (Continued)